 Andre Oentoro, @Breadnbeyond

-Take McDonald’s UK and Ireland #ReindeerReady themed Christmas campaign as an example.
+Take McDonald’s UK and Ireland #ReindeerReady themed Christmas social media campaign as an example.

-On the other hand, there’s content writing.
+Then, there’s holiday themed content writing.
 Readers hate to see overly-written scripts or headlines because, in most cases, they’re redundant.

 “Those Christmas posts filled with high falutin words keep them guessing what the post is all about.
 The thing in content writing, or publishing content, is that people either want to be informed or get entertained.
 To keep your Christmas posts interactive and original, write as if you are talking with your audience in person.
 Set a tone that your readers will enjoy.”